 Before those events, a man called John Huss had been calling people back to Biblical truth in what is now the Czech Republic.
 He was eventually burned at the stake, but his followers continued with his call for a departure from man-made religion, back to the simple truths of the Bible, and like him, they were hounded and persecuted.
 Many years later, a large group of these faithful Moravian Hussites fled up to Germany, seeking refuge.
 It is at this point in the story that our friend, Count Zinzendorf, appears.

 The Moravian believers needed a place to settle, and Count Zinzendorf was a wealthy nobleman with a heart for Jesus and plenty of land to share.
 Land he had already dedicated to God long ago.
-It was on his estate that a movement began that would be truly ground-breaking – both in church history and also in the story of Messianic Judaism.
+It was on this very estate that a movement began with Zinzendorf and the Moravians that would be truly ground-breaking—both in church history and also in the story of Messianic Judaism.

 The first tree was felled to start building accommodation for the Moravian refugees on 17th June 1722.
-When Zinzendorf came to see how the building was coming along, “He joyfully entered it, welcomed them cordially, fell upon his knees with them, returned thanks to God, and blessed the place with a warm heart.”
-At the dedication of the house, they read Isaiah 62:6-7 together:
+When Zinzendorf came to see how the building was coming along, “He joyfully entered it, welcomed them cordially, fell upon his knees with them, returned thanks to God, and blessed the place with a warm heart.”1 At the dedication of the house, they read Isaiah 62 together:

-The Moravian community that developed on the Count’s estate became quite remarkable for a number of reasons.
+The movement that started with Zindendorf and the Moravians on the Count’s estate became quite remarkable for a number of reasons.
 After multiple conflicts in the community, a contract of peace was created, with every household agreeing to the covenant of how to treat one another.
 A system of prayer was instituted, praying literally around the clock in shifts, 24 hours a day, 7 days a week.
 They kept this up for one hundred years.
 ONE HUNDRED YEARS of continuous prayer!

 The effect of 100 years of prayer

 There is another wonderful story of a group of Moravian families on a boat to America who had set out bearing the Good News, when suddenly they hit terrible weather and were all in mortal danger.
-To the amazement of the rest of the ship’s passengers, the Moravians – men, women and children – sang songs of praise to God with no trace of fear.
+To the amazement of the rest of the ship’s passengers, the Moravians—men, women and children—sang songs of praise to God with no trace of fear.
 This so impacted one of the passengers (who already believed himself to be a Christian) that he underwent a powerful spiritual transformation and arrived in America like a new man.
 His name was John Wesley.
-God later used Wesley to spark an evangelical revival in the UK and to raise up hundreds of evangelists who would travel round preaching the gospel.
+God later used Wesley to spark an evangelical revival in the UK and to raise up hundreds of evangelists who would travel round preaching the gospel.3

 A Forerunner for the Messianic Movement